Microphone: History

+The Shure SM57 was introduced in 1965 and revolutionized the recording of instruments and amplified live music.
+The SM57 utilized the Unidyne III capsule to deliver clear and distortion-free sound.
+Its compact and rugged design allowed it to be positioned in close proximity to drums and amplifiers.
+It has become one of the top selling microphones in history.

 Varieties

-Microphones are categorized by their transducer principle, such as condenser, dynamic, etc., and by their directional characteristics.
+Microphones are categorized by their transducer principle (condenser, dynamic, etc.) and by their directional characteristics (omni, cardioid, etc.).
 Sometimes other characteristics such as diaphragm size, intended use or orientation of the principal sound input to the principal axis (end- or side-address) of the microphone are used to describe the microphone.

 Condenser

 The condenser microphone, invented at Western Electric in 1916 by E. C. Wente, is also called a capacitor microphone or electrostatic microphone—capacitors were historically called condensers.
 The diaphragm acts as one plate of a capacitor, and audio vibrations produce changes in the distance between the plates.
 Because the capacitance of the plates is inversely proportional to the distance between them, the vibrations produce changes in capacitance.
 These changes in capacitance are used to measure the audio signal.
-The assembly of fixed and movable plates is called an "element" or "capsule".
+The assembly of fixed and movable plates is called an element or capsule.

-Condenser microphones span the range from telephone transmitters through inexpensive karaoke microphones to high-fidelity recording microphones.
+Condenser microphones span the range from telephone mouthpieces through inexpensive karaoke microphones to high-fidelity recording microphones.
 They generally produce a high-quality audio signal and are now the popular choice in laboratory and recording studio applications.
-The inherent suitability of this technology is due to the very small mass that must be moved by the incident sound wave, unlike other microphone types that require the sound wave to do more work.
+The inherent suitability of this technology is due to the very small mass that must be moved by the incident sound wave compared to other microphone types that require the sound wave to do more work.

 Condenser microphones require a power source, provided either via microphone inputs on equipment as phantom power or from a small battery.
-Power is necessary for establishing the capacitor plate voltage and is also needed to power the microphone electronics (impedance conversion in the case of electret and DC-polarized microphones, demodulation or detection in the case of RF/HF microphones).
-Condenser microphones are also available with two diaphragms that can be electrically connected to provide a range of polar patterns (see below), such as cardioid, omnidirectional, and figure-eight.
+Power is necessary for establishing the capacitor plate voltage and is also needed to power the microphone electronics.
+Condenser microphones are also available with two diaphragms that can be electrically connected to provide a range of polar patterns, such as cardioid, omnidirectional, and figure-eight.
 It is also possible to vary the pattern continuously with some microphones, for example, the Røde NT2000 or CAD M179.

 There are two main categories of condenser microphones, depending on the method of extracting the audio signal from the transducer: DC-biased microphones, and radio frequency (RF) or high frequency (HF) condenser microphones.